 I am sorry to know that your Poland work visa got rejected.
 The ambassador/consular might have their reasons not to provide you with the visa.
 Also, the mistake might be entirely from your side too.

 It’s a sad thing to think of.
-You have worked so hard and waited so long to reach the Poland Embassy to give an interview but when the result came, unfortunately, you didn’t get a visa.
+You have worked so hard and waited so long to reach the Poland Embassy to give an interview, but unfortunately, you didn’t get a visa when the result came.
 I really feel sorry for you.

 But hey, it’s not the end.